YxbFighting/OODSurvey/2_Taxonomy.md

 <a name="2.2"></a>
 ## 2.2 Novelty Detection
-> *"Admitting one’s ignorance is the first step in acquiring knowledge.” - Socrates*

 Novelty detection aims to detect any test samples that do not fall into any training category.
 The detected novel samples are usually prepared for future constructive procedures, such as later specialized analysis, or incremental learning of the model itself.
 Based on the number of training classes, ND contains two different settings: